 This contains two memoranda of evidence submitted to the committee, before and after I gave oral evidence in October 2016

-Green R, Pudjianto D, Staffell I, et al., 2016, Market Design for Long-Distance Trade in Renewable Electricity, ENERGY JOURNAL, Vol: 37, Pages: 5-22, ISSN: 0195-6574
+Green RJ, Pudjianto D, Staffell I, et al., 2016, Market Design for Long-Distance Trade in Renewable Electricity, Energy Journal, Vol: 37, Pages: 5-22, ISSN: 0195-6574

 Green RJ, 2016, Storage in the energy market, Energy Transitions 2016

 Geske J, Green R, 2016, Optimal storage investment and management under uncertainty It is costly to avoid outages!, 8th IEEE International Power Electronics and Motion Control Conference (IPEMC-ECCE Asia), Publisher: IEEE, Pages: 524-529

 Subject of this analysis is to show how storage is operated optimally under renewable and load uncertainty in the electricity system context.
 We estimate a homogeneous Markov Chain representation of the residual load in Germany in 2014 on an hourly basis and design a very simple dynamic stochastic electricity system model with non-intermittent generation techno-logies and storage.
 We compare these results to perfect foresight findings and identify a significant over estimation of the storage potential under perfect foresight.